 Accrual method of accounting.
-If you file your return using an accrual method and are not a member of a farming partnership, your gross income from farming will ordinarily be the amount shown on line 51 of Schedule
+If you file your return using an accrual method and are not a member of a farming partnership, your gross income from farming will ordinarily be the amount shown on line 51 of Schedule F.

-Gross income from a farm partnership.Your gross income under the farm optional
+Gross income from a farm partnership.
 Your gross income under the farm optional method includes your distributive share of a partnership's gross income from farming.